Route 24 and Reynolds Memorial Highway

 Massachusetts-based TJX Companies owned and operated T.J.
 Maxx, Marshalls, A.J.
 Wright and HomeGoods stores in the United States.
 In the early 2010s, TJX eliminated the A.J.
 Wright name, with stores closing in February 2011.
 An outparcel A.J.
 Wright, at WESTGATE MALL, was converted into a Marshalls.

-The old Marshalls in the mall was retenanted by CW Price; a division of Los Angeles-based National Stores.
-This location was shuttered in March 2015, when it morphed into a Fallas; another National Stores division.
-Fallas went dark in August 2018, as a result of the impending bankruptcy of National Stores.
+Marshalls inside the mall was vacated.
+The building was retenanted by CW Price; a division of Los Angeles-based National Stores.
+This store was shuttered in March 2015.
+The building was assumed by Fallas; another National Stores division.
+Fallas went dark in August 2018, as a result of the bankruptcy of National Stores.
 The vacant mall space was leased as Liam's Home Furniture, which welcomed first customers on January 5, 2020.

 Meanwhile, New England Development had started construction on the abandoned south addition in April 2011.
 The original plan had been drastically changed.
 Instead of a cinema, the expansion would be anchored by a freestanding (80,000 square foot) Tewkesbury, Massachusetts-based Market Basket discount supermarket.
-The grocery, and three inline stores, opened for business May 22, 2012.
+The grocery opened for business on May 22, 2012.

 With their completion, WESTGATE MALL encompassed approximately 571,900 leasable square feet and housed sixty-nine stores and services.
-One of these (Macy's) would be shuttered in March 2017.
+One of these -Macy's- would be shuttered in March 2017.
 Burlington, Planet Fitness, PCX apparel and Dick's Sporting Goods filled the Macy's space.
 The 1-level (43,000 square foot) Burlington opened on September 28, 2018, with Dick's dedicated on August 8, 2020.
+Sears, which anchored the mall for 20 years, closed for good on May 2, 2021.

 Sources: